 - business records, such as contract rights, licenses and permits, and intellectual property

 As noted above, selling your business isn’t quite like selling other things – it’s immeasurably more complicated.
-As such, selling almost always warrants hiring a broker to handle the sale.
-A broker will perform several key functions that either cannot be done by the seller or won’t be done competently by the seller.
+As such, selling almost always warrants hiring a professional to handle the sale.
+An advisor or broker will perform several key functions that either cannot be done by the seller or won’t be done competently by the seller.
 They are:

-- Business advertising – brokers are connected to various forms of advertising, some of which are not available to a seller.
-Brokers advertise on “business for sale” sites, which are linked to hundreds of other sites and give sellers a broad exposure.
+- Business advertising – advisors and brokers are connected to various forms of advertising, some of which are not available to a seller.
+They advertise on “business for sale” sites, which are linked to hundreds of other sites and give sellers a broad exposure.
 They are also typically in networks or associations with other brokers who work together to share information and give and receive leads.
-Beyond that, most all brokers have their own network of buyers and sellers, and can reach out to their circle to find buyers for their listings.
+Beyond that, most all advisors and brokers have their own network of buyers and sellers, and can reach out to their circle to find buyers for their listings.

 - Business selling – brokers are specially trained to handle the often difficult process of selling a business.
-Brokers coordinate sellers and buyers with escrow officers, attorneys, loan officers, and many other professionals.
+Professionals coordinate sellers and buyers with escrow officers, attorneys, loan officers, and many other professionals.
 They navigate the various steps and give principals regular advice.
-And most importantly, brokers negotiate between the opposed goals of sellers and buyers and bring the sale to an agreeable closing.
+And most importantly, they negotiate between the opposed goals of sellers and buyers and bring the sale to an agreeable closing.

-A competent broker will bring a high level of professionalism to the sale, avoiding pitfalls and liabilities, gaining a higher selling price, and ultimately safeguarding the seller’s interests and satisfaction.
+A competent advisor or broker will bring a high level of professionalism to the sale, avoiding pitfalls and liabilities, gaining a higher selling price, and ultimately safeguarding the seller’s interests and satisfaction.

 3. Value the Business